Alexandrov geometry: foundations: Isometries and submetries

-Nemely, assume $\spc{L}$ is a metric space and $G$ be a subgroup of isometries of $\spc{L}$.
-Denote by $\spc{L}/G$ the set of $G$-orbits; let us equip it with the Hausdorff metric.
+The main source of examples of submetries comes from isometric group actions.
+Namely, assume $\spc{X}$ is a metric space and $G$ is a subgroup of isometries of $\spc{X}$.
+Denote by $[x]=G\cdot x$ the $G$-orbit of $x\in\spc{X} $ and $\spc{X}/G$ the set of all $G$-orbits; let us equip it with the pseudometric defined by

-In general, $\spc{L}/G$ is a pseudometric space, but if all the $G$-orbits form closed sets in $\spc{L}$ then $\spc{L}/G$ is a genuine metric space.
+Note that if all the $G$-orbits form closed sets in $\spc{X}$, then $\spc{X}/G$ is a genuine metric space.

-\begin{thm}{Proposition} Let $\spc{L}$ be a metric space.
-Assume that a group $G$ acts on $\spc{L}$ by isometries and in such a way that every $G$-orbit is closed.
-Then the projection map $\spc{L}\to \spc{L}/G$ is a sumbetry. \end{thm}
+\begin{thm}{Proposition} Let $\spc{X}$ be a metric space.
+Assume that a group $G$ acts on $\spc{X}$ by isometries and in such a way that every $G$-orbit is closed.
+Then the projection map $\spc{X}\to \spc{X}/G$ is a submetry. \end{thm}

-\parit{Proof.} Denote by $\hat x$ the projection of $x\in \spc{L}$ in $\spc{L}/G$.
-We need to show that the map $x\mapsto\hat x$ is $1$-Lipschitz and $1$-co-Lipschitz.
-The co-Lipschitz part follows directly from the definition of Hausdorff distance and co-Lipschitz map.
+\parit{Proof.} We need to show that the map $x\mapsto[x]=G\cdot x$ is $1$-Lipschitz and $1$-co-Lipschitz.
+The co-Lipschitz part follows directly from the definitions of Hausdorff distance and co-Lipschitz maps.

-Assume $\dist{x}{y}{\spc{L}}\le r$; equivalently $\cBall[x,r]_{\spc{L}}\ni y$.
-Since the action $G\acts \spc{L}$ is isometric, $\cBall[g\cdot x,r]_{\spc{L}}\ni g\cdot y$ for any $g\in G$.
+Assume $\dist{x}{y}{\spc{X}}< r$; equivalently $\oBall(x,r)_{\spc{X}}\ni y$.
+Since the action $G\acts \spc{X}$ is isometric, $\oBall(g\cdot x,r)_{\spc{X}}\ni g\cdot y$ for any $g\in G$.